bbourq7/Ln_school/README.md

 # README.md #
 #New comment to test git diff
 #Test2
-#Fork branch upate to updateREADME for future merge
+#Fork branch upate to updateREADME for future merge - file merged back to main- this original comment was created on updateREADME branch

 Important steps for git workflow: